ubuntu-image security overview¶

 PPA handling: During the build, PPAs (Personal Package Archives) can be added to the

-is not enforcing the use of encrypted communication channels, but if they are used (HTTPS, Git over SSH, etc.), their correct handling is delegated to the tool actually pulling the resource (Germinate, Git, etc.).
-In this case, if any security-related error is causing a tool to fail,ubuntu-image
+ubuntu-imageis not enforcing the use of encrypted communication channels, but if they are used (HTTPS, Git over SSH, etc.), their correct handling is delegated to the tool actually pulling the resource (Germinate, Git, etc.).
+In this case, if any security-related error is causing a tool to fail,ubuntu-imagealso fails and displays the error, so the user is alerted and can take appropriate measures to remedy the problem.

 Miscellaneous¶